The power of a Benedictine education

 BLI Sponsored Events

-The annual Aquinas Lecture is the result of a partnership between Mount Marty College, the Catholic Diocese of Sioux Falls and the Classics Institute at Dakota State University.
+The annual Aquinas Lecture is the result of a partnership between Mount Marty University, the Catholic Diocese of Sioux Falls and the Classics Institute at Dakota State University.
 The series seeks to deepen conversation in the diocese and region as it relates to the Catholic intellectual life.
 The lecture will be held annually on or near St. Thomas's January feast day.